MarcusTL12/yatzy_solver/README.md

 reroll.
 This will both include the no-rerolling case and several identical cases whenever there are equal dice.
 However this is a small amount to loop over when checking (only 32/64 states), so the cost of reducing these is probably not worth it.
+(Actually nevermind.
+This turned out to have a quite significant time saving).
 For a given set of dice to be rerolled there is a well defined (and well known) probability distribution of which new set of dice you might end up with.
 For example if rerolling two dice you get the distribution of 1/36 chance of each combination of dice, with all the ones